-In this paper, we are interested in the hedonic dimension of utility, or happiness.
-We view happiness as a biological decision-making device that translates potential choices into a ranking criteria - e.g., Damasio [1994], Robson [2001a] - and seek to further uncover its evolutionary rationale.
-Specifically, we propose that habituation and peer comparisons can arise as special cases of the same general phenomenon, namely, a reference point that is updated over time in a statistically meaningful way.
-This updating enhances the individual's ranking criteria.
-In addition, we argue that two related psychological phenomena can be derived from precisely the same biological role: a reference point that is influenced by the individual's expectations of the world, and a happiness level that, although volatile, continuously reverts to its long-term mean.
+In this paper, we are interested in the hedonic aspects of utility, or happiness.
+At a biological level, we view happiness as a decision-making device that translates potential choices into a ranking criteria -e.g., Damasio [1994], Robson [2001a].
+Accordingly, we adopt an evolutionary approach to uncover its rationale.
+Here we propose that habituation and peer comparisons can arise as special cases of the same general phenomenon, namely, a reference point that is updated over time in a statistically meaningful way.
+In addition, our approach will encompass two well-known psychological phenomena: a reference point that is affected by the individual's expectations, and a happiness level that although volatile, continuously reverts to its long-term mean.
+We argue that these phenomena can be derived from the same underlying biological role.

 The endogenous variable in our model is the individual's happiness function.
 We assume that this function is implicitly designed by nature.
 Following the general framework of Binmore [1994], Robson [2001a], Samuelson [2004], and Samuelson and Swinkels [2004], we focus directly on the limiting outcome of evolution.
 This outcome is described as the solution to a metaphorical principal-agent problem, where the principal corresponds to the evolutionary process controlling the innate characteristics of the individual, or agent, who in turn serves the purpose of genetic replication.
 Crucially, when we speak of the evolutionary end-point, we refer to the ancestral hunter-gather environment and the suitable adaptations developed back then.
-Thus, our approach is relevant only to the extent that these ancestral adaptations are still present in our innate characteristics today.
+In the modern world, in contrast, the rate of environmental change has dwarfed the rate of evolutionary adaptation, resulting in a level of maladaptation in many respects.
+Our approach will be relevant to the extent that the adaptations developed in the ancestral environment are still present in our innate characteristics today.

 The happiness function, in particular, will serve as a measurement tool used to compare alternative choices.
-Following Frederick and Loewenstein [1999], and Robson [2001b], our central assumption is an exogenous limit over the precision of the agent's measurement, from which a role for adaptation is derived.
-For example, these authors argue that an adaptive utility is analogous to an eye that adjusts to the luminosity of the environment in order to increase its accuracy, or a voltmeter that delivers a more precise measurement when calibrated to the specific problem at hand.2
+Following Frederick and Loewenstein [1999], and Robson [2001b], our central assumption will be an exogenous limit over the precision of the agent's measurement, from which a role for adaptation is derived.
+For example, these authors argue that an adaptive utility is analogous to an eye that adjusts to the luminosity of the environment in order to increase its accuracy, or a voltmeter that delivers a more precise measurement when calibrated to the specific problem at hand.1